 - Heavy exercise close to bedtime

-- Taking heavy meals close to bedtime
+- Heavy meals close to bedtime

-- Alcohol or sugary beverages
+- Alcohol and sugary beverages

 - Taking too many naps during the day